 This architecture separates and distributes resources in the following methods:

-Stores dynamic resources such as web applications and databases on ECS instances.
+Stores dynamic resources such as web applications and databases on Elastic Compute Service (ECS) instances.

 Stores static resources such as images, video and audio files, and static scripts in OSS buckets.